elixir-lang/elixir-lang.github.com/_posts/2013-01-27-elixir-v0-8-0-released.markdown

 ## Macros expansion

-Prior to this release, Elixir had limitted expension of imports and aliases.
-We decided this would be an important issue to tackle on this release, as people are building more and more projects on top of Elixir.
+Prior to this release, Elixir had limited expansion of imports and aliases.
+We decided this would be an important issue to tackle in this release, as people are building more and more projects on top of Elixir.

 Imagine you manually implemented `unless` as a macro, that does the opposite of `if`: